DestinyW/cs110-final-project-spr18/README.md

 ***
 ## 3. Program Design
 #### 3.1 Non-Standard Libraries and Modules Used
 [Pygame]{https://www.pygame.org/}: A free set of Python modules that is designed for developing game applications.
-It includes various features including computer graphics and sound libraries
+It includes various features including computer graphics and sound libraries.

 #### 3.2 Class and File Relationships
 TBD

 #### 3.3 List of Classes
-Dog
+Dog: A class that defines the player as a "dog" -

 Disk
 Wall